 We both delved into the world of book publishing and had great advice from other authors and contacts we had in the industry.
 I acted as Rebecca’s manager and did quite a bit of editing and navigation of the process, as did our sister Lady.
 Rebecca accomplished the arduous research (documented in a 19-page bibliography) and the beautiful writing of the book, complete with anecdotes from patient and personal experiences.

-To test our products with consumers, we hired an outside researcher to conduct consumer perception studies among patients in my sister’s practice and sub-panels of women interested in skin care, along with labs to test for efficacy.
-We were able to show 90% plus satisfaction with the line in terms of seeing results on skin.
+To test our products with consumers, we hired an outside researcher to conduct consumer perception studies among patients in my sister’s practice and sub-panels of women interested in skincare, along with labs to test for efficacy.
+We were able to show 90% plus satisfaction with the line in terms of seeing results on the skin.

-When it came to production, we networked with other brands and identified several contract manufacturers who were the right size to start with but still had ability for us to grow.
+When it came to production, we networked with other brands and identified several contract manufacturers who were the right size to start with but still had the ability for us to grow.
 Our manufacturing partner also has wonderful R&D strengths and, while we have independent formulators, we love that they formulate, manufacture, and even market some of their own lines.
-The quality is key for us and we pay much more than some, but feel that we are with a company that it top notch and has a very strong reputation.
-When you see brands with much greater resources than we have filling their products with your manufacturer, you know that you are in good hands.
+Quality is key for us and we pay much more than some, but feel that we are with a company that is top-notch and has a very strong reputation.
+When you see brands with much greater resources than we have filled their products with your manufacturer, you know that you are in good hands.

 The R&D phase of our platform was a full six years from the initial concept to market.
 We spent two years sourcing raw materials alone.
 I had envisioned a shorter development phase, but we would not launch until we had the right products and the testing to support it.
 I believe that the Intensive Moisturizer formula I mentioned was number 17 in terms of versions we tried until we were satisfied.
 We now have eight beautiful products, and each one was developed and crafted with our complete involvement and scrutiny.